 - Students and faculty with a valid college ID from another South Carolina college or university that provides reciprocal checkout privileges through the “PASCAL Delivers” system

-- Converse alumni (i.e., those with a Bachelor’s or master’s degree from the College)
+- Converse alumni (i.e., those with a bachelor’s or graduate degree from the University)

 - Community borrowers (i.e., local residents who have paid a $25.00 fee for a two-year period)